signalfx/integrations/signalfx-org-metrics/docs/sf.org.num.namedtoken.md

 ---
 ### sf.org.num.namedtoken

-Number of tokens available for use. **QUESTION FOR REVIEWER: ONLY INGEST TOKENS?
-OR ALSO USER TOKENS?**
+Number of tokens available for use.

 Dimension(s): `orgId`